-Recapitulating the above discourse, the $\Lambda$ -coefficients have the following important properties:
+Recapitulating the above discourse, the Λ -coefficients have the following important properties:

-- They vary in a narrow range (close to 2 for noncentral K-moments or close to 1 for tail K-moments of positively skewed distributions) and this facilitates the determination of the complete series by only a couple of them (namely, $\Lambda_1$ and $\Lambda\infty$ ) and, if higher accuracy is required, by the additional parameters $\beta$ and $\beta$ (and likewise for the tail K-moments). - They are well approximated by generic functions, irrespective of the particular distribution function. - Their definition in terms of return period renders them suitable to study extremes. - Also, their definition, in connection to their generic approximators, supports the indirect but quick determination of theoretical (true) values of K-moments of any order in absence of analytical relationships.
+- They vary in a narrow range (close to 2 for noncentral K-moments or close to 1 for tail K-moments of positively skewed distributions) and this facilitates the determination of the complete series by only a couple of them (namely, Λ_1 and Λ∞) and, if higher accuracy is required, by the additional parameters β and β (and likewise for the tail K-moments). - They are well approximated by generic functions, irrespective of the particular distribution function. - Their definition in terms of return period renders them suitable to study extremes. - Also, their definition, in connection to their generic approximators, supports the indirect but quick determination of theoretical (true) values of K-moments of any order in absence of analytical relationships.

 The last point suggests that we could follow a similar approach for the calculation of K-moments for higher q.
-Specifically, we can generalize (6.109) and define $\Lambda$ -coefficients of orders (p, q) as:
+Specifically, we can generalize (6.109) and define Λ -coefficients of orders (p, q) as:

-$$\Lambda'{pq} := \frac{1}{(p-q+1)\left(1 - F(K'^{1/q}{pq})\right)} \tag{6.128}$$ for noncentral moments and for central ones (and similarly for tail K-moments).
-We readily observe that for q = 1 we recover (6.109) and specifically:
+$$\Lambda'{pq} := \frac{1}{(p-q+1)\left(1 - F(K'^{1/q}{pq})\right)}$$ (6.128)